polygamma/aurman/README.md

 If aurman is not able to find a solution, try re-running with this flag.
 It could take some time to find a solution.

-- `--pgp_fetch`: Fetch needed PGP keys without asking user.
+- `--pgp_fetch`: Fetch needed PGP keys without asking.

 - `--keyserver`: Specify a keyserver to fetch the PGP keys from.